Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 1. App Logo

-If you want to change the app logo, you need to use `horizontalAppBarBranding` prop with the `Layout` component.
+If you want to change the app logo, you need to use the `horizontalAppBarBranding` prop with the `Layout` component.

 The value accepted by this prop is: